matthewpizza/gist/README.md

 <div data-gist="005044062dd93fbe59ce" data-file="access_to_tools-sh"></div>
 ```

+## Installation

+This library can be install with npm, bower, or just by downloading the zip.
+It is written in the UMD pattern to support AMD, CommonJS, and global usage.

+**npm**

+`npm install async-gist --save`

+**bower**

+`bower install async-gist --save`

 ## Options

 A few options can be passed, for example, here we make the timeout 2 seconds: